-Placements at the March ConferenceApproximately 80 percent of the requests for exchange for any part of the subsequent academic year are negotiated at the annual National Student Exchange conference held the first week of March.
+Placements at the March ConferenceApproximately 80 percent of the requests for exchange for any part of the subsequent academic year are negotiated at the Annual Placement Conference held the first week of March.
 Prior to the conference, each NSE coordinator will have made eligibility decisions on their outgoing applicants and entered them into a placement database.

-Your coordinator has placement history and individual campus placement statistics to assist you in making campus selections that will provide the best probability for placement at your preferred choices.
+Your coordinator has history of placements including individual campus placacement statistics to assist you in making campus selections that will provide the best probability for placement at your preferred choices.
 To improve the probability for placement, you are advised to select at least three campus choices.
-Choosing at least one open campus (will accept all qualified applicants) on the payment plan on which you can participate should ensure a placement.
+Choosing at least one open campus (will accept all qualified applicants) using the payment plan (A or B) on which you can participate should ensure a placement.

 Placement acceptances are made according to the openness of the respective tuition payment plans of the host institutions.
 Campuses which list themselves in the Campus Profiles as open will accept all qualified applicants.
 Institutions listed as uneven will accept a few more incoming students than the number of their outgoing applicants who are placed.
 Those listed as even will accept incoming applicants not to exceed the number of their own outgoing applicants who are placed.
 Some campuses will accept students first from those campuses at which their own students are placed (1:1).